New CEO of US skiing 'confident' of Olympic results, medals - WHIZ News

 Given the quick turnaround to the Winter Games, which open Feb.
 4, Goldschmidt does not foresee any immediate moves.

-“I have no set plans or changes that I’ve sort of decided on at this stage.
-I think that would be sort of putting the cart before the horse,” Goldschmidt said.
+“I have no set plans or changes that I’ve decided on at this stage.
+I think that would be putting the cart before the horse,” Goldschmidt said.
 “I think I’m bringing a lot of relevant experience to the role, but I’m also somewhat of an outsider, because I’ve never worked in snow sports.
 So I want to be very thoughtful.
 I’m not going to delay making changes as needed.
-But I also want to make sure that I really spend time learning, listening, speaking.”
+But I also want to make sure that I really spend time learning, listening.”

 During her time at the women’s professional tennis tour, Goldschmidt said, she got to know Peng Shuai, the Grand Slam doubles champion from China who dropped out of public view last month after accusing a former high-ranking government official there of sexual assault in a social media post that quickly disappeared.